mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 that callers should check.
 When there is no error, this return value is `nil`.

+The type `error` is an interface with a single method `Error` that takes no arguments and returns a `string`.

 Go prefers this error handling approach over using exceptions.
 One reason is that it requires